GovtGeek/HowAboutNo/README.md

 # HowAboutNo
-World of Warcraft addon that blocks all non-Wintergrasp quests from being accepted while in Wintergrasp
+World of Warcraft addon that automatically declines quests while in a battleground except quests that can be completed in that battleground.